Griboedow/PandocUltimateConverter/README.md

 Follow these steps:
 1. Go to ```Special:PandocUltimateConverter``` page. ![PandocUltimateConverter-Extension-with-URL](https://github.com/user-attachments/assets/d935bc66-a7f8-4e1f-9d1f-4442c555570b)

-2.
+2. Choose what to convert: file or webpage (URL).

-3. Specify file to convert and target page name.
+3. Specify file (or URL) to convert and target page name.
    - Target page and all the images will be overwritten if they already exist
 4. After the file conversion is finished, you will be redirected to the target page
    - Source file will be automatically removed from the wiki